The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 3.2 Procedure for Notifying the REB of Study Closure

-The principal investigator/designate may submit the closure information to the REB using RISe.
-Please note that there are separate forms for the Behavioural Research Ethics Board and for the Clinical Research Ethics Board(s).
+The principal investigator/designate must submit the closure information to the REB using RISe.
 The information that must be included in the submission varies for different types of studies and is detailed below.

 3.2.1 Clinical Trials